 Have you ever wondered if where you park your car impacts how much you pay for auto insurance?
 The short answer is that it depends.

 Many different details can affect your monthly premiums.
-Auto insurers mainly care about factors that indicate some level of risk about how well you drive or how likely you are to file a claim.
-This includes things such as your:
+Insurance companies mainly care about factors that indicate some level of risk about how well you drive or how likely you are to file a claim.
+This includes personal details such as your:

 Where you park your vehicle each night can influence your level of risk.
 However, it’s unlikely to be the deciding factor in whether you pay more or less for coverage.
 Ultimately, how much it impacts your rates will depend on your circumstances.

-In this article, we’ll help you understand how where you park can affect how much you pay for car insurance.
-This includes both direct and indirect ways it can control how much you pay.
+In this article, we’ll help you understand how where you park or store your car affects how much you pay for insurance.
+This includes both direct and indirect ways it influences driver premiums.
 We’ll also answer some frequently asked questions.

 Some Insurers Care, While Others Don’t

-Some insurance companies may ask where you park, but as we said, it’s not likely to affect your monthly bill.
-While some insurers could ask where you park or change your rates because of it, your premium is more likely to increase because of indirect factors.
-In other words, some places are safer to park in than others.
+Some insurance companies may ask where your vehicle is at night, whether it’s in a garage or on the street.
+And, if they do, as we said, it’s not likely to affect your monthly bill.
+While some providers could ask about parking or alter your rates because of it, your premium is more likely to increase because of indirect factors.
+In other words, it’s not that you parked in a particular location.
+The issue is that some areas are more prone to vehicle break-ins and car prowls.
 Storing your vehicle in a dangerous spot makes it far more likely that you’ll have to file a claim with your insurer.

-Here are some common ways your parking choices can affect your car insurance:
+Here are some common ways your parking choices can affect your premium:

 You’ll Have to Pay a Deductible